A Rose family member, the Rubus genus has over 250 species. Rubus idaeus, Red

 longer storage.
 At room temperature, raspberries can start to get moldy in 2 hours.

 Dark green, fuzzy, wrinkled, toothed edges, 3-5 leaflets.

-Canes are biennial, rootstocks are perennial.
-Canes can be
+The canes are biennial, the rootstocks are perennial.
+The canes can be thorny or thornless,

-Shallow, spreads by rhizomes, invasive in moist areas.
+Shallow, spread by rhizomes, invasive in moist areas.

 Cultivars of Note: